Spark Series: A Reboot Pilot in Arts & Culture Education

 - Erev Yalda – A cultural experience that celebrates the Persian winter solstice tradition with Jewish connections curated by Rachel Sumekh and Tanaaz Sassooni.

-- Anne Frank Gift Shop – A short film comedy by Mickey Rapkin that examines Holocaust remembrance and memory through an irreverent contemporary lens.
+- The Anne Frank Gift Shop – A comedic short film from writer/director Mickey Rapkin that examines Holocaust remembrance and memory through an irreverent contemporary lens.

 What will I learn in this program?